alifirhas/cmdk-revision/src/520-535/521-The-battle-of-authority-and-power.md

 When the first demon jumped out of the portal, demons jumped out from all the portals one after another.
 In less than ten seconds, all the portals started to pour out like dumplings and kept spitting out Demon army...

-In just a moment, hundreds of thousands of demon armies have invaded the high-level heaven, and the bell of war has been sounded...
+In just a moment, hundreds of thousands of demon armies have invaded the High Heaven, and the bell of war has been sounded...